 On the Advanced / IPsec page, you can configure VPN tunnels based on IPsec protocol.
 IPsec is a protocol suite for securing IP communications.

-Figure 152.
+Figure 147.
 The Advanced / IPsec page.

 To allow IPsec tunnels, move the Enable switch to the right.
-Upon that the Tunnels and Status sections are displayed on the page.
+Then click the ADD button to create a new tunnel.